Fredericksburg Convention And Vistor Bureau

 How does Fredericksburg Convention And Vistor Bureau spend its money?

 Fredericksburg Convention And Vistor Bureau directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Fredericksburg Convention And Vistor Bureau tax-deductible?